 Now that winter is upon us and an end to the frenzy of the holidays in sight, visions of escape routes to warmer climates are starting to dance in our heads.
 Coastal and beach towns along the southern Atlantic seaboard are offering off-season rates and special weekend packages making their charming destinations and temperate winter climate even more attractive.
 Below is a diverse list of coastal towns offering differing appeals to suit every taste in travel.

 1. Virginia Beach, Virginia

 Virginia Beach is the spot where the Atlantic Ocean meets the Chesapeake Bay.
-The area contains three beaches, each with a different appeal to families, surfing and eco-tours, or those seeking the iconic beach with a three-mile boardwalk, shops and restaurants.
-The Virginia Aquarium has 800,000 gallons of aquariums and live animal habitats including Komodo dragons, crocodiles, cobras and eagle rays.
+The area contains three beaches, each with a different appeal to families, surfing and eco-tours, or those seeking the iconic beach with a three-mile boardwalk, shops, and restaurants.
+The Virginia Aquarium has 800,000 gallons of aquariums and live animal habitats including Komodo dragons, crocodiles, cobras, and eagle rays.
 Next to the aquarium is the Adventure Park with the largest ropes and zip line course in Virginia.
 At Sandbridge Beach, explore the dunes or take a hike Back Bay Wildlife Refuge.
-Don’t miss the oyster farm boat tour with Pleasure House Oysters at Chesapeake Bay where tourists can sample legendary raw and roasted Lynnhaven Oysters.
+Don’t miss the oyster farm boat tour with Pleasure House Oysters at the Chesapeake Bay where tourists can sample legendary raw and roasted Lynnhaven Oysters.

 2. Outer Banks, North Carolina